manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

 The `ExifImageBlock` will rotate the images according to the `EXIF` metadata, and the `CategoryBlock` indicates that images are labeled with only two categories, in my case `statue` or `paint`.

 The `parent_label` function receives the image path as input and returns the name of the containing folder, my label.
-So if the photo of a statue is in the `statue` folder, the neural network will learn that that photo is a `statue`.
+So if the photo of a statue is inside the `statue` folder, the neural network will learn that that photo is a `statue`.

-The `RandomSplitter()` without any parameters will create a validation dataset using the 20% of the input dataset.
+The `RandomSplitter()` without any parameters will create a validation dataset using 20% of the input dataset.

 ```python
 dls = datablock.dataloaders('/content/drive/MyDrive/uffizi', bs=5)